ondewo/ondewo-t2s-api/README.md

 Once you are done implementing a feature, follow the procedure below (activate the model you want to e2e test in config/config.yaml):
 1. Run `make build_batch_server` to build the inference server
 2. Run `make run_batch_server` to start the server and `docker logs -f ondewo-t2s-batch-server` to connect to the logs stream
-3. Run all python tests in your IDE
+3. Run all python tests in your IDE or in docker with `make run_tests`
 4. Once you are done with testing, kill the server by running `docker kill ondewo-t2s-batch-server`
-5. Repeat the above steps but for `release` (cythonized) version of the server
+5. Repeat the above steps for `release` (cythonized) version of the server
 6. Run `pre-commit run` and fix all the inconsistencies
 7. Commit+push your code and make sure the Jenkins pipeline is <span style="color:green">GREEN</span>
+8. Merge __develop__ into your feature branch and resolve conflicts
-8. Create a PR request to __develop__ and tick "delete branch"
+9. Create a PR to __develop__ branch and tick "delete feature branch"